paullassen/paullassen.github.io/projects/index.md

 has_children: true
 ---
 # Projects
-This Page presents the projects which I am currently working on
+This Page presents my past and present projects